theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

-If you have a paired end sequence the for loop with be different...
+If you have a paired end sequence, the for loop will be different...

     $ for infile in *_1.fastq.gz
     > do